AstraProtocol/astra/x/inflation/spec/01_concepts.md

 transaction with `unvested` tokens until they are unlocked represented as `vested` tokens.

-### Exponential Inflation - Block Rewards & Reserve Treasury
+### Exponential Inflation - Block Rewards
-There will be a total of 30% of the total supply that will be distributed as block rewards.
-Block rewards are mainly distributed as Staking Rewards and Reserve Treasury with the following distribution:
+There will be a total of 20% of the total supply that will be distributed as block rewards which are mainly distributed as Staking Rewards.
-- **Staking Rewards**: 66.67%
-- **Reserve Treasury**: 33.33%.

 Block rewards are minted in daily epochs, via a decay function.
 During a period of 365 epochs (i.e, one year), a daily provision of Astra tokens is minted and allocated to staking rewards and reserve treasury.
 Within a period,